Marine Aviation Logistics Squadron 11: Early years

 The unit was activated in December 1921, as Flight 1, 2nd Air Squadron, Marine Flying Field, Marine Barracks, Quantico, Virginia.
 On 24 August 1922, Flight 1 was redesignated as Division 3, VO Squadron 3, First Aviation Group.

 On 1 September 1924, Division 3 became Service Squadron, First Aviation Group.
 On 1 March 1929, the unit was again redesignated and remained Aviation Service Company 1, Aircraft Squadrons, East Coast Expeditionary Force until 18 January 1934, when it was redesignated Headquarters and Service Battalion 1, 1st Marine Aircraft Group, Fleet Marine Forces.

 World War II

-On 1 September 1941, the unit was redesignated as Headquarters and Service Battalion 11, Marine Aircraft Group 11, 1st Marine Aircraft Wing.
+On 1 September 1941, the unit was redesignated as Headquarters and Service Squadron 11, Marine Aircraft Group 11, 1st Marine Aircraft Wing.
 The unit's designation was changed on 1 February 1944 to Headquarters Squadron 11, Marine Aircraft Group 11, Marine Air South Pacific.

 During World War II, Headquarters Squadron 11 participated in campaigns in the Solomon Islands, New Britain, Peleliu, Central Pacific, and Philippines Islands campaign.
 On 15 February 1954, the unit was redesignated Headquarters and Maintenance Squadron 11 (H&MS-11).